 You can edit the worksheet for your own needs.
 Create a canva worksheet and print them or use them in a PDF editor of your choice.
 Then you can have students interact with the worksheet digital using tools like

-These three tools give them the option to complete the worksheet online with accessibility built right in.
-You can also set up the tools to auto-grade a few pieces too - saving you teacher time.
+These three tools allow them to complete the worksheet online with accessibility built right in.
+You can also set up the tools to auto-grade a few pieces, saving your teacher time.

-Every teacher needs a good, a lesson plan template, and canva has you covered.
-Once you write your full lesson plan in whatever format that your university or school requires, pull that content from your lesson plan and put it in a lesson plan at a glance.
-This will help you save time by not having to flip through your whole binder, instead you can just easily look at the lesson plan at a glance.
+Every teacher needs a good lesson plan template, and canva has you covered.
+Once you write your entire lesson plan in whatever format that your university or school requires, pull that content from your lesson plan and put it in a lesson plan at a glance.
+This option will help you save time by not having to flip through your whole binder.
+Instead, you can just easily look at the lesson plan at a glance.

 You can download that as a PDF uploaded into OneNote, edit it there or print them out.

 You can now present in Canva.
 There a several options

 The current presentation mode is where you are just showing the screen of slides.